 Create a Format

-The first thing that I recommend is to create a standard format for all of your SKUs to follow.
+The first thing to do when creating SKUs is to create a standard format for all of your SKUs to follow.
 Decide what numbers and identifiers will be included in your SKUs, and in what order.
 Will you include the brand name?
 The color?
-The manufacturer's part number?
+The manufacturer’s part number?
 Think about what attributes your products typically have that distinguish them from other products to figure out what needs to be included.

 Here’s an example of a SKU format: